 Hair: Red, Wavy, Fine

 Two layers of this applied with a flat top powder brush and I almost have full coverage, I feel confident wearing this alone.
-Fantastic oil control and no breakouts; I just don't like the loose powder form but it's worth the sacrifice seeing as I don't need to reapply during the day and of course the colour selection is extraordinary for pale skin.
+Alright oil control (not the best but still decent) and no breakouts.
+I just don't like the loose powder form but it's worth the sacrifice seeing as I don't need to reapply during the day and of course the colour selection is extraordinary for pale skin.
 I wear The 0 Siamese shade.

 on 5/6/2014 7:04:00 PM

 More reviews by Babsfree